lovaicv/etiqa-demo/README.md

+# etiqa-demo

 how to build and run using Android Studio

-Clone using Android Studio
+1. Clone using Android Studio
-connect iPhone or Android phone flutter run > to run app flutter test > to run unit and widget tests
+2. connect iPhone or Android phone
+3. flutter run > to run app
+4. flutter test > to run unit and widget tests

 ✅ Continuous Integration using GitHub workflows
 ✅ Unit Test